-Complaints received by the public are logged by the Village and then routed to the appropriate department for follow up.
-Investigation into complaints routed to the DPS department is conducted within 48 hours after the complaint has been received by the Village.
-At that time, the DPS will make a determination to correct any problems or contact the responsible parties for appropriate action.
+Complaints received by the public are logged by the Village and then routed to the appropriate department, contractor, or Oakland County Water Resources Commissioner (OCWRC) for follow up.
+Investigation into complaints routed to the Village is conducted with 48 hours after the complaint has been received by the Village.
+At that time, the Village will make a determination to correct any problems, or contact the responsible parties for appropriate action.